edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 > I think two overarching explanations are plausible.
 The first is that the Leviathan got bigger, smarter, and more effective.
 The second is that the Civilizing Process, which the counterculture had tried to reverse in the 1960s, was restored to its forward direction. (p.
 121)

-The rate of imprisonment in the U.S. had been steady from 1920-1960 but shot up almost 5x and today it's **2.3 million** people or **0.7%** (blacks have about a **28.5%** chance of being carcerated while whites a **4.4% chance**).
+The rate of imprisonment in the U.S. had been steady from 1920-1960 but shot up almost 5x and today it's **2.3 million** people or **0.7%** (blacks have about a **28.5%** chance of being incarcerated while whites a **4.4% chance**).
 A classic study of criminal records in Philly found that **6%** of the young male population committed more than half the offenses.
 Incarceration beyond the most violent offenders has diminishing returns. (p.
 123)

 Another factor is the ballooning of police, in particular the addition of 100k police officers as part of the 1994 crime bill signed by Bill Clinton.
 Broken Windows theory of targeting minor offenses may have had an impact but it's hard to tell.